Work

 Usability testing showed 80% of participants used icons as helpful secondary aids, using them to confirm their choice after first referring to the text.
 Icons were placed on a dark yellow (#FFB81C) background for contrast, avoiding red-green combinations to accommodate patients with deuteranopia.

-Improvement 03
+IMPROVEMENT 03

 High Contrast UI